 Road trips save you money not only on flights, but also on car rentals at your destination.
 If you’re on a tight budget, they’re a great way to go.

 Where to stay: While there are a number of hotel options, there are also hundreds of vacation rentals in Key West on Airbnb.
 I’d therefore focus on accumulating fixed-value rewards with Capital One or Barclays and using them to book an Airbnb.

 If you do drive, this can make for a very cheap vacation.

 Summary: Best Tropical Family Vacations from the U.S.

 I’ve been playing the points game now for years.
 It’s saved my family thousands of dollars, and more importantly, has given us experiences we wouldn’t have been able to have otherwise.

 If you’re new to the idea, just be patient and start simple.
 A card like the Chase Sapphire Preferred, which is the card I most recommend for beginners, can help you save money in a number of ways.
-Even easier is using fixed-value rewards with a card like the Venture Miles Rewards Card from Capital One.
+Even easier is using fixed-value rewards with a card like the Capital One Venture Rewards Credit Card.